AcklenAvenue/competencies/ops/aws/IAM-level2.md

 ## Competencies

-* Be able to create roles with trusted entities
+* Create roles with trusted entities
 * Write policies with granular permissions
-* Be able to create an instance profile for EC2 instances
+* Create an instance profile for EC2 instances
-* Be able to assign roles and policies to AWS services to avoid authentication based on Access Keys or users and passwords
+* Assign roles and policies to AWS services to avoid authentication based on Access Keys or users and passwords

 ## Evaluation